Royal Wootton Bassett Town F.C.: History

-Fortunes began to change following the Second World War, and Bassett twice came close to reaching the first round proper of the FA Amateur Cup – in the 1946–47 season it was the last Wiltshire club standing, but was beaten 9–0 by Cornish side St Austell in the final qualifying round.
+Fortunes began to change following the Second World War, and Bassett twice came close to reaching the first round proper of the FA Amateur Cup: in the 1946–47 season it was the last Wiltshire club standing, but was beaten 9–0 by Cornish side St Austell in the final qualifying round.

 Bassett steadily rose up the Wiltshire League Division One table during the 1950s.
 After narrowly missing out on the title two seasons earlier, they were crowned as champions in 1958–59.
 A year later, now playing in the Wiltshire Premier Division, Bassett enjoyed another successful season, embarking on a nine-game FA Amateur Cup run that saw them again fall one game short of reaching the first round proper.

 The club generally found the going tough in its new league surroundings.
-However, they were up against strong opposition, which included numerous clubs from outside the county, namely Somerset sides Paulton Rovers, Radstock Town, Frome Town, Clandown and Peasedown Athletic, as well as Stonehouse Town from Gloucestershire.
+They were up against strong opposition, which included numerous clubs from outside the county, namely Somerset sides Paulton Rovers, Radstock Town, Frome Town, Clandown and Peasedown Athletic, as well as Stonehouse Town from Gloucestershire.

 Restructuring of the County League came at the end of the 1960s.
 This saw Bassett enter the Wiltshire Combination and pitted them against more local sides.
 During the eight years of this competition, Bassett's best finish was fifth in 1969–70.

-In 1976 the Wiltshire County Football League was established after another reorganisation of the game in the county.
+In 1976, the Wiltshire County Football League was established after another reorganisation of the game in the county.
 Bassett were placed in Division One but lasted two seasons before being relegated.
 They secured promotion a year later, but immediately went back down in 1979–80.

 Steady progress eventually led to Bassett winning the Division Two title in 1984–85.
 In Division One, under the stewardship of Micky Woolford, Bassett won the league and promotion to the Hellenic League in 1987–88.
 That same year they again finished runners-up in the final of the Wiltshire Senior Cup, losing 1–0 to Purton.

 Woolford remained manager until 1995, overseeing a spell in which Bassett established themselves in Hellenic League Division One.
-During this period Bassett reached the final of the Hellenic League Division One Cup three times, winning it twice in 1989/90 and 1993/94.
+During this period Bassett reached the final of the Hellenic League Division One Cup three times, winning it twice, in 1989/90 and 1993/94.

-Bassett won its first County Cup title in 1998–99, beating Pewsey Vale 3–2 after extra time in the final held at the County Ground.
-A year later they gained promotion to the Hellenic League Premier Division having finished third in Division One.
+Bassett won their first County Cup title in 1998–99, beating Pewsey Vale 3–2 after extra time in the final held at the County Ground.
+A year later they gained promotion to the Hellenic League Premier Division, having finished third in Division One.

-In its first season in the Premier Division, Bassett secured a mid-table position, and also won the Wiltshire Senior Cup for a second time by defeating Shrewton United 2–0.
+In their first season in the Premier Division, Bassett secured a mid-table position, and also won the Wiltshire Senior Cup for a second time by defeating Shrewton United 2–0.
 A year later the club reached the first round of the FA Vase for the first time, losing at home to Cornish side St Blazey.
 However, in the league Bassett became involved in numerous relegation battles, eventually falling back to Division One West after finishing 21st in the 2004/05 season.